wire2coder/wire2coder/README.md

 # Hi there, I'm Terry 👋

-I am IT Support Engineer in broadcasting, I help ensure smooth and uninterrupted operation of computer systems and equipment used for broadcasting purposes.
+IT Support Engineer working in broadcasting,
+I help ensure smooth and uninterrupted operation of computer systems and equipment used for broadcasting purposes.

 I make full-stack web applications that are useful for broadcasting operations.
-As a Computer Science student, I have a solid theoretical background in computer systems and programming, and I am constantly practice the skills by working on real-world projects.
+As a Computer Science student,
+I have a solid theoretical background in computer systems and programming, and I am constantly practice the skills by working on real-world projects and leetcode.

 ## 📚 Computer Languages and Technology Stack